 The Chinese were the first to make musical bells with different kinds of chimes.
 Talking of different kinds of notes, have you heard of a carillon?
 This is a musical instrument consisting of a set of at least 23 cup-shaped bells arranged in the bell-fry of a church or the top of a municipal building.
 The musical notes are produced by activating a series of levers manually through a keyboard and a complicated set of wires attached to the strikers in the bells.
 Wonder how it sounds!

 Bells play a big role in churches too.
 I found this interesting article which traces the history of bell-ringing in churches of England down the centuries and how it was once a sport of noblemen!
 Bells are still used to herald important events in the UK, including at the opening of the 2012 Olympic Games and the Diamond Jubilee celebrations of Queen Elizabeth II.
 That bells and their sounds have significant effect on human brains, minds and the environment can be seen from the hundreds of studies conducted on them.
 Here is one

 To conclude, at the most basic level, bells are harbingers of joy and celebration.
 Can any festival or puja be complete without the ringing of bells?
-Can Santa Claus be imagined without the jingling bells?
+Can Santa Claus be imagined without his jingling bells?
 Can a church wedding be complete without the pealing bells?
 Can we imagine a temple without bells and their reverberations?